-Degree acquired in Greece: Ptichiouchos ton Mathematikon (Diplomierter der Mathematik) Degree acquired in France: maitrise Administration Economique et Sociale abbr.: AES 2.4 Doctoral degrees acquired in member states of the European Union Doctoral degrees acquired in member states of the European Union or the European Economic Area as well as higher education degrees from the European University Institute in Florence or pontifical universities which were awarded on the basis of an academic doctoral degree procedure and are classified as third cycle degrees according to the basic framework of higher education qualifications determined in the Bologna process may be used in the form "Dr." without specification of subject or mention of the awarding higher education institution.
-This is determined in the resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of 21 September 2001 as amended on 24 May 2019.
+Degree acquired in Greece: Ptichiouchos ton Mathematikon (Diplomierter der Mathematik) Degree acquired in France: maitrise Administration Economique et Sociale abbr.: AES British university degrees acquired during the United Kingdom's membership in the European Union may continue to be used in the awarded form without designation of origin.
+For British doctoral degrees, see 2.6.
+2.4 Doctoral degrees acquired in member states of the European Union Doctoral degrees acquired in member states of the European Union or the European Economic Area as well as higher education degrees from the European University Institute in Florence or pontifical universities which were awarded on the basis of an academic doctoral degree procedure and are classified as third cycle degrees according to the basic framework of higher education qualifications determined in the Bologna process may be used in the form "Dr." without specification of subject or mention of the awarding higher education institution.
+This is determined in the resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of 21 September 2001 as amended on 28 May 2021.
 Examples:

 Doctoral degree acquired in the Netherlands: Philosophical Doctor, PhD or Dr. Doctoral degree acquired in Italy: Dottore di ricerca, Dott. ric., Dr. ric. or Dr. Doctoral degree acquired in Slovakia: philosophiae doctor, PhD. or Dr. 2.5 Doctoral degrees acquired without completion of doctoral studies and doctoral degree procedure ("Berufsdoktorate") and doctoral degrees classified as second cycle degrees according to the basic framework of higher education qualifications determined in the Bologna process Doctoral degrees that were not acquired without completion of doctoral studies and doctoral degree procedure cannot be used in the abbreviated form "Dr." without additional explanation.
 The same applies to doctoral degrees that according to the legal provisions of the person's country of origin are not classified as third cycle degrees of the basic framework of higher education qualifications determined in the Bologna process (also referred to as "small doctorates").
 Example of a doctoral degree acquired without completion of doctoral studies and doctoral degree procedure: Degree acquired in Slovakia: "MUDr."
 Examples of second cycle doctoral degrees according to the basic framework of higher education qualifications determined in the Bologna process: Degree acquired in Slovakia: "JUDr."
 Degree acquired in Romania: "Doctor-medic" In such cases the degree holder may include the name of the awarding higher education institution as additional information but is not obliged to do so.
 The procedure on how to enter doctoral degrees into passport and identity documents or personal registration certificates is described in the section "Entering Degrees into Identity Documents".
-2.6 Doctoral degrees acquired in the USA, Australia, Israel, Japan, Canada, the United Kingdom and Russia Regulations on using doctoral degrees acquired in the USA are specified in no. 4.6 of the resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of 24 May 2019.
+2.6 Doctoral degrees acquired in the USA, Australia, Israel, Japan, Canada, the United Kingdom and Russia Regulations on using doctoral degrees acquired in the USA are specified in no. 4.6 of the resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of 28 May 2021.
 According to this resolution, holders of the doctoral degree "Doctor of Philosophy" (abbr.: "Ph.D.") who acquired this degree at universities included in the Carnegie Classification of Institutions of Higher Education may use the abbreviation "Dr." without specification of subject or mention of the awarding higher education institution instead of the abbreviation commonly used in the USA.
-Listings of the Carnegie Classification of Institutions of Higher Education can be found at http://carnegieclassification.com/.
+Listings of the Carnegie Classification of Institutions of Higher Education can be found at http://carnegieclassification.iu.edu/lookup/lookup.php.
 For example: Doctoral degree awarded by Boston University, Massachusetts: Doctor of Philosophy, abbr.: Ph.D. or Dr.